introlab/opentera-webrtc/joss-paper/paper.md

 ---
-title: 'OpenTera WebRTC: A User Friendly WebRTC Wrapper for JavaScript, C++ and Python'
+title: 'OpenTera WebRTC: A User-Friendly WebRTC Wrapper for JavaScript, C++ and Python'
 tags:
   - WebRTC
   - C++